Loading...

 To start recording, use startActivityForResult:

-To obtain the captured video, use onActivityResult
+To obtain the captured video, use onActivityResult:

-object contains the captured videos.
+The sdkMediaResult object contains the captured videos.

 To run the analyses, execute the code below.
-Mind that mediaList
+Mind that mediaList is an array of objects that were captured (sdkMediaResult) or otherwise created (media you captured on your own).

 Rename the license file to forensics.license and put it into the project.